neams-th-coe/cardinal/doc/content/tutorials/gas_compact.md

 which will create the mesh, named `mesh_in.e`.

-Because this tutorial only considers solid coupling, no fluid flow and heat transfer in the helium is modeled.
+Because this tutorial only considers temperature coupling, no fluid flow and heat transfer in the helium is modeled.
 Therefore, heat removal by the fluid is approximated by setting the coolant channel surface to a Dirichlet temperature condition of $T_s=T_f$, where $T_f$ is given as